superfly/docs/flyctl/cmd/fly_auth_token.md

-Shows the authentication token that is currently in use.
+Shows the authentication token that is currently in use by flyctl.

-This can be used as an authentication token with API services, independent of flyctl.
+This can be used as an authentication token with API services.
+These tokens may expire quickly and shouldn't be used in places where the token needs to keep working for a long time.
+Use `fly tokens create` instead for creating narrowly scoped tokens that can have a custom expiry.

 ## Usage